cwang9208/vsphere/README.md

 #### Stage 2 - Set up the Newly Deployed vCenter Server Appliance with an Embedded Platform Services Controller
 1. Review the introduction to stage 2 of the deployment process and click `Next`.

-2. Configure the time settings in the appliance, optionally enable remote SSH access to the appliance, and click `Next`.
+2. Configure the time settings in the appliance.
+For vCenter Server High Availability (HA), enable SSH access.

    Option | Description
    ---------------------------------------------------------------------------------------- | -----------------------------------------------------------------------------------------